On this page:

 To work in this trade, certification is required.
 This means that you must either be a registered apprentice working under the guidance of a certified journeyperson or be a certified journeyperson yourself.

-- good eye-hand coordination, spatial and form perception, good eyesight, strength and stamina to carry heavy tools and manual dexterity
+- have the strength and stamina to carry heavy tools

-- the ability to visualize a finished product from a document
+- have the ability to visualize a finished product from a document

-- the ability to concentrate on detailed work
+- have the ability to concentrate on detailed work

-- the ability to work in a construction or shop environment
+- be comfortable working in a construction or shop environment

 Careers and opportunities